 Winter training for cyclists: The key to staying motivated

-It’s not easy, and it’s certainly not for the faint hearted, but winter training can be a great way to stay in form, keep fitness levels up, and shed the extra pounds that you may have acquired over the festive period.
+It’s not easy, and it’s certainly not for the faint hearted.
+But winter training can be a great way to stay in form, keep fitness levels up, and shed the extra pounds acquired over the festive period.

-If you are lacking motivation, the whole ‘cycling + suffering = glory’ thing is taken to a whole new level during winter months.
-Roads that you usually fly down can be transformed by a 20mph+ headwind, and tricky climbs can be taken at a canter.
+If you lack motivation, the ‘cycling + suffering = glory’ thing is taken to a whole new level during winter months.
+Roads that you usually fly down can be transformed by a 20mph+ headwind.
+Tricky climbs can be taken at a canter.
 Throw some rain, snow, sleet or hail into the mix, and it’s a whole new ball game.

 Wearing the right kit